WebReflection/nonchalance/README.md

   <summary><strong>What's the difference between default, all and runtime exports?</strong></summary>
   <div>

-The `nonchalance` default export (brotli 655, gzip 751) uses a pre-compiled/defined *Map* of all known, and *not deprecated* HTML tags directly from [proxied-html-constructors](https://github.com/WebReflection/proxied-html-constructors#readme) module, while the `nonchalance/all` export (brotli 678, gzip 782) exposes also obsolete or deprecated tags, still using `proxied-html-constructors` as reference.
+The `nonchalance` default export (brotli 655, gzip 751) uses a pre-compiled/defined *Map* of all known, and *not deprecated* HTML tags directly from [proxied-html-constructors](https://github.com/WebReflection/proxied-html-constructors#readme) module, while the `nonchalance/all` export (brotli 678, gzip 782) exposes also obsolete or deprecated tags, using `proxied-html-constructors/all` as reference.

 The strength of `proxied-html-constructors` module is that *it actually throws an error* when a not-known element is being created, so that it's easier to spot errors at build or testing time, because the related *Class* might not exist or be known ahead of time.